Back

 One of the practical constraints here was that I wanted this to work not only as a theoretical repo, but as something I could actually test on Apple Silicon.

-• an optional local MLX preset for smaller-memory local testing
+• an optional local preset path for smaller-memory local testing

-That local preset turned out to be important.
-It let me validate the loop end-to-end on constrained Apple Silicon while keeping the full baseline intact as the canonical tracked configuration.
+That local preset workflow turned out to be important.
+It let me validate the loop end-to-end on constrained Apple Silicon while keeping the default architecture-aware configuration intact as the canonical tracked setup.

 In other words: the repo is not just "MLX-compatible" in theory.
 It is set up so the autoresearch loop can actually run locally, collect results.tsv, and generate a progress plot without changing the underlying philosophy.